framboise-pi/MyPirateRadio/README.md

 mp3 player from NAS,or else; play random or not
 Made with Pimoroni Pirate Radio and Raspberry Zero W

+# Remove pulseaudio (high CPU load on raspberry zero)
+- alsa dont charge CPU when not used ... pulseaudio uses around 40% minimum, all the time, on Pi0

 pHAT-beat
 - https://github.com/pimoroni/phat-beat
 - https://pinout.xyz/pinout/phat_beat#